click to return to Shaker Square Home page

 Shaker Square, built more than 90 years ago as a shopping center to serve those living in Shaker Heights, is now the heart of a major Cleveland residential and office area, and a transportation hub.
 It went through foreclosure in 2004 and is again in trouble, weakened by the reduced spending of an aging population and by long-term changes in shopping and dining habits.
 Then came the once-in-100-years pandemic.

-It is time to to re-envision Shaker Square, and to invest in its transformation to a better future.
+It is time to re-envision Shaker Square and to invest in its transformation to a better future.

 Photos: Robert Brown 12/7/2021